Fozzy: Boombox (2019–present)

 On April 4, 2019, Fozzy announced that they were signing with Sony Music.
 Following this, they announced they had entered the studio to begin recording of their eighth studio album, later tentatively named as 2020 due for release in 2020.
 Chris Jericho debuted the album's first single, "Nowhere to Run" during a broadcast of The Rock of Jericho on August 23.
 "Nowhere to Run" was later released on August 29, 2019.
 However, in July 2020, Chris Jericho said the album's title had been scrapped, and the release was pushed to 2021.
 "The original idea was to call it '2020', until we realized that we're not gonna have this thing done till November/December, so it's not as contemporary anymore to put out an album called '2020' when it's 2021.
 Let's just leave it behind."
-The album, re-titled Boombox, was eventually released on May 6, 2022.
+The album, re-titled Boombox, was released on May 6, 2022.
+In the Spring of 2022 Fozzy embarked a extensive American tour titled “the save the world tour.”
+In 2023 the band embarked on the second save the world tour along with another tour in November supported by Seventh Day Slumber, The Nocturnal Affair, and Magdalene Rose.